Varunda/gex/gex/README.md

 1. `dotnet run`
 1. view at https://localhost:6001/

-NOTE: type `.close` into the console window to properly close the game.
-This will kill any BAR games running as well, and properly cancel everything
+NOTE: use ^C or type `.close` into the console window to properly close the game.
+This will properly shutdown Gex, and cancel all running tasks